sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 It is a sad fact of war that the innocent are often caught in the crossfire, but you do your best to keep them safe.
 When you make efforts to keep a

-non-combatant out of harmís way, word of your heroism spreads, and any members of their community who were previously indifferent to you become friendly.
+non-combatant out of harm√≠s way, word of your heroism spreads, and any members of their community who were previously indifferent to you become friendly.

 ##### Endurance